-Our binary calculator is an efficient tool to calculate the binary numbers.
+Our binary calculator is an efficient tool to calculate binary numbers.
 It can add, subtract, multiply, and divide binary numbers very easily.
 It contains a total of 11 operations that it can perform on the given numbers, including OR, AND, NOT, XOR, and other operations.
 It produces the results in binary, decimal, and hex numbers.

 The binary system is a numerical system that works practically the same as the decimal system that people most probably know.
-The decimal system is based on number 10, while the binary system is based on number 2.
+The decimal system is based on the number 10, while the binary system is based on the number 2.

 The binary system only uses 0 and 1 unlike the decimal system which includes digits 0 to 9, and each digit is considered a bit in the binary system.
 Operations like addition, subtraction, multiplication, and division, apart from these variations, are measured according to the same principles as the decimal system.